 Ireland is home to some exceptional universities which enjoy high global rankings.
-The National University of Ireland, Galway (NUIG) ranks third in Ireland and 238 globally.
+The National University of Ireland, Galway (NUIG), ranks third in Ireland and 238 globally.
 NUIG scores high on faculty to student ratio.
-It offers a wide variety of undergraduate and postgraduate courses, as well as part-time degrees, flexible learning and online learning options.
+It offers a wide variety of undergraduate and postgraduate courses and part-time degrees, flexible learning, and online learning options.
 University College Dublin (UCD) ranks 177 globally.
 It has 30,000 students from over 136 countries.
-Trinity College Dublin (TCD) takes the title of the best university in Ireland ranked 101 in the World University Rankings 2021.
+Trinity College Dublin (TCD) takes the best university in Ireland, ranked 101 in the World University Rankings 2021.

-According to mastersportal, students in Ireland pay tuition fees to the tune of EUR 3,000–30,000 per academic year.
+Ireland offers comparatively affordable education for both Irish and international students.
+According to the masters portal, students in Ireland pay tuition fees to the tune of EUR 3,000–30,000 per academic year.
 This is less expensive compared to the UK and some other EU countries.
-Ireland offers comparatively affordable education for both Irish and international students.
 The Irish Times stated in 2020 that Ireland’s global reputation for an exceptional education is built on a solid foundation of commitment to excellence.
 Ireland welcomes students from all over the world.

 Ireland placed second out of 189 countries on the UN annual HDI ranking 2020.
-The Human Development Index (HDI) takes into account education, longevity, and income, among other factors.
+The Human Development Index (HDI) considers education, longevity, and income, among other factors.
 Ireland’s human development is ahead of major economies such as Germany, Sweden, Australia, and the UK.
 Ireland has steadily improved its HDI rank since the index was created in the 1990s.

 Logistics and transportation